 Evin Smith was born in Smith’s District, Stanly County, North Carolina about 1836.
-In the 1860 Census he was living with his father working on the family farm with personal property valued at $140.
-In March 1861 Evin married Lucy Page from Locust Level just down the road.
-He then bought land next to her father Sion Page and started to build a family.
+In the 1860 Census, he was living with his father working on the family farm with personal property valued at $140.
+In March 1861, Evin married Lucy Page from Locust Level just down the road.
+He then bought land next to her father, Sion Page, and the couple started to build a family.

 Everything changed when the war started.
-Evin enlisted at age 30, September 7, 1861 in Company K, 28th Regiment North Carolina State Troopers.
-Shortly after he left a pregnant wife and was off to train as a soldier.
-His company moved to New Bern and arrived just as the troops were withdrawing from that fight.
+Evin enlisted at age 30, on September 7, 1861, in Company K, 28th Regiment North Carolina State Troops.
+Shortly after he left a pregnant wife and was off to train as a soldier, his company moved to New Bern, arriving just as the troops were withdrawing from that fight.
 Ordered to Virginia in May 1862, the 28th Regiment was assigned to General Branch’s and Lane’s Brigade, Army of Northern Virginia.
 Following is a transcribed letter Evin wrote to Lucy:

 “January the 12 day 1862

 Wilmington New Hanover County

 I received your kind letter in due time and was glad to hear from you and hear that you was all well.
 I am well at this time for which I feel thankful to God and I am in hopes when these few lines reaches you that will find you all well.
 I want to come and see you all but I can’t come yet nor cant tell at this time when I can come, but I will come as soon as I can get the chance, The furloughs is all stopped for a while so no man can go home for we expect to get in a fight every day.
 We don’t know what or when we will be called into a battle but we are ready for it at any time.
 We don’t dread the thought of it much but I can’t tell whether I will ever see you again and if I don’t, I want you to do the best you can for yourself and the child.